 Genevieve pioneered the online experience for women who ride motorcycles with her vision of creating an information resource for female riders back in 2005.
 In 2006, she launched WomenRidersNow.com providing articles and reviews from a female point of view, something lacking in the motorcycle industry.
 As a spokesperson for the sport—through her articles and speeches—Genevieve has inspired, and continues to inspire, thousands of women to ride their own motorcycles each year.

-Over the years Genevieve has been quoted as an expert in numerous articles and television documentaries on the topic of motorcycling, including articles in the New York Times, BusinessWeek, USA Today, and the Chicago Tribune, as well as a segment on Fox News Channel's Geraldo At Large.
-For a complete list, visit the WRN in the News
+Over the years Genevieve has been quoted as an expert in numerous articles, radio shows, and television documentaries on the topic of motorcycling, including articles in the New York Times, BusinessWeek, USA Today, and the Chicago Tribune.
+She's been interviewed by NPR and BBC World Radio, and included in a TV segment on Fox News Channel's Geraldo At Large (clip below).
+For a list of recent media for which Genevieve has been interviewed, visit the WRN In The News page.

 Working as a journalist in the motorcycle industry since 1991,